 How the Odometer works in GpsGate

-Server side Odometer is a GpsGate Accumulator (in the image GPS distance).
 GPS distance is the distance between every position update sent from the device to the server.

-It will accumulate the distance traveled for a vehicle over time.
-You activate it under Accumulators when editing a vehicle/device.
-Right click on the vehicle and select Edit User.
-You can also set a new Odometer value at any time.
+2. Under Accumulators, right-click on the vehicle and select Edit User.
+You can set a new odometer value at any time.